It has been a wild year for everyone and even for the cryptocurrency markets in 2020.

 However, oracles are centralized in nature, and if they get compromised, they can pose a security risk.
 Chainlink ensures that the process remains decentralized.
 It has become increasingly in demand because of the explosion in popularity of DApps, especially in DeFi.
 Its price was not even at the $2 mark as 2020 dawned, but it had shot up to nearly $20 by August 2020.

-Savvy investors who foresaw the DeFi boom may well have invested in Link.
+Savvy investors who foreseen the DeFi boom may well have invested in LINK.
 Also, its volatility in the markets has made it popular amongst short-term traders.
 As DeFi has threatened to become mainstream as 2020 has progressed, it may well have attracted the attention of beginner investors and long-term traders too.

-Ultimately, the success of Link as an investment may well come down to the success of DeFi.
+Ultimately, the success of the LINK as an investment may well come down to the success of DeFi.
 There have been concerns that Link’s success is a bubble, akin to the many crypto bubbles that ultimately burst in 2017.
 While nothing is certain, DeFi is predicted to grow exponentially.
 And with this growth, the growing demand for oracles can provide safe communicational pathways between the real world and smart contracts on the blockchain.
+Hence, making LINK one of the best altcoins to trade now.

 Link Price Predictions